fnskye/ESP32PCRemote/README.md

 However, **WoL typically doesn't work over the internet without complicated setup**, so for users who need **true remote access**, I began developing this project as an alternative solution.

+> 💡 **Already have a Raspberry Pi?**
+>
+> If you already own a **Raspberry Pi** and it has an **Ethernet port**, you can use it to **send Wake-on-LAN packets directly to your PC** — even from outside your network — using tools like **Tailscale**, **Ngrok**, or **Raspberry Pi Connect**.
+> This allows you to **skip the relay-based ESP32 system entirely** if your PC supports WoL.
+>
+> ✅ If your Pi meets these requirements:
+> - Has a **LAN port** (for reliable WoL signaling)
+> - Runs **64-bit Raspberry Pi OS Bookworm**
+> - (Optional) Supports **Raspberry Pi Connect** for full desktop access
+>
+> Then you can skip straight to the **Wake-on-LAN section** in this guide.

+Still, if you’re looking for a **cheap method**, you can:
+- Use **any low-cost Pi** (like Pi Zero, Pi 3, etc.)
+- Combine it with **Tailscale** or **Ngrok**
+- And still follow the rest of this guide to remotely trigger your ESP32 relay

+---

-***My primary objective*** was to create a system that can press the PC’s power button by using a relay, with commands sent through a web interface.
+***My primary objective*** was to create a system that can simulate pressing the PC’s power button using a relay, with commands sent through a web interface.
 The goal was to make it work both locally and remotely, with a focus on allowing control from anywhere in the world through an internet connection.
 This gives users the ability to turn their PC on or off without needing to be near it or connected to the same local network.

 > 🔧 **Note:** For full remote access over the internet, additional steps are required such as:
-> - Using an always-on device ( A **Raspberry Pi** or another device that stays online 24/7 to act as a secure gateway.)
+> - Using an **always-on device** (e.g., a Raspberry Pi or another device that stays online 24/7 to act as a secure gateway.)
 > - Setting up tunneling tools like **Tailscale**, **ZeroTier**, or **Ngrok**

-This repository focuses on the development of the core system — the ESP32-based power control logic that handles the relay, physical button input, and status indication.
+This repository focuses on the development of the core system — the ESP32 Smart PC Power Controller logic that handles the relay, physical button input, and status indication.

-If you're looking to set up secure internet-based access, I've prepared a step-by-step tutorial (linked below) to help you configure remote control of your ESP32, even behind the CGNAT.
+If you are ready to set up secure internet-based access, I've prepared a step-by-step tutorial (linked below) to help you configure remote control of your ESP32, even behind CGNAT.

 ---